Skip to main content

 About

 Project Songbird is a single player survival shooter game with horror, drama and thriller themes.
 It was developed by FYRE Games and was released on March 26, 2026.
-It received positive reviews from both critics and players.
+It received mostly positive reviews from critics and positive reviews from players.

 Project Songbird is a cinematic first-person narrative horror game set in the Appalachian forest.
 Take on the role of Dakota, a musician who must record their new album in a remote log cabin amidst a writer's block.
 Take caution, however.
 These woods were never empty...